CAMINOLOVERS.COM – FROM PILGRIMS TO PILGRIMS WITH LOVE

 • Natural places worth seeing: The recreational area above Bilbao, the Monte Avril, is not spectacular in any way, but offers nice views on the city of Bilbao, and you will likely welcome an option to relax on one of the many benches there, after the difficult climb you have just done from Zamudio.
 Other than that there isn’t any natural place worth a special mention.

 • Historical, architectural, and culinary places worth seeing: Obviously as every big city, Bilbao offers a bit of everything, regardless of whether you are an architecture lover, enjoy history, or want to have some decent and overpriced meal.
-My number one choice is definitely the Guggenheim museum, worth to see both from outside and inside.
+My n umber one choice is definitely the Guggenheim museum, worth to see both from outside and inside.
 The tickets are 6,50 euro for students and pensioners (65+), and 13 euro for every other adult.
 If you’re one of those few pilgrims under 18 years old, you will get in free of charge.
-Bilbao has its old town, but since the city is primarily an industrial capital of Basque country (some people even call it industrial capital of Spain), do not expect to see an old town similar to the one in Seville, Salamanca, or perhaps Santillana del Mar (the last one you’ll pass a few days later on your Camino, for the first two and for many other beautiful historic cities, you” have to do the Camino from Seville to Santiago, called “Via de la Plata”).
+Bilbao has its old town, but since the city is primarily an industrial capital of Basque country (some people even call it industrial capital of Spain), do not expect to see an old town similar to the one in Seville, Salamanca, or perhaps Santillana del Mar or Comillas (the last two you’ll pass a few days later on your Camino, for the first two and for many other beautiful historic cities, you” have to do the Camino from Seville to Santiago, called “Via de la Plata”).

 • Camping/bivouac options on this stage: There aren’t really any good options.
 You may find it tempting to camp at the Monte Avril, the recreational area just before Bilbao, with an idea of enjoying a nice sunset with a bottle of wine and some hot Catalan pilgrim at your side.
 However, keep in mind that this area is traversed by locals a lot, including the police, and there aren’t really any good hidden spots.
 When it comes to official camping places in Bilbao there are a few, but they are either very far from the Camino, or have a bad reputation.
 And all of them are overpriced anyway.
 If you go there do not say that I have not warned you :).
 To sum it up, this isn’t a good stage for camping/bivouacking in any means.
 If you’re stubborn and want to camp always, your best bet is skipping the zone of Bilbao altogether and camp much further on the Camino.